-Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Using the exercise files, part of iOS App Development: Apple iCloud API (2013).

 If you are a premium subscriber to lynda.com then you have access to the Exercise Files for this course.
 Exercise Files are organized by Chapters.
 You'll also see a folder called assets.
 The assets folder has the graphics that are used, which are simply app icon images.
 Each chapter contains the Exercise Files used for that chapter.
 The individual exercise files for each movie are organized into folders, with the final and start states being saved in separate folders.